CodeYourFuture/CYF-Workshops/devtools/readme.md

 {{<note type="exercise" title="Develop Your Skills">}} -->

 1. Set a [timer for 10 minutes](https://www.google.com/search?q=timer+for+10+minutes).
-1. Discuss how your team will develop your understanding with Devtools.
+1. Discuss how your team will work on developing your skill with Devtools.
 Make your goals [SMART](https://www.atlassian.com/blog/productivity/how-to-write-smart-goals).
+For example, you might audit a website you have built already with Lighthouse and improve its score using the guides.
+You might schedule a study group where each person researches and then teaches the group about a different panel in Devtools.
 1. Write down your learning goals with Devtools on a piece of paper and sign it underneath.
 Elect a new person to represent your group.
 1. Set a [timer for 10 minutes](https://www.google.com/search?q=timer+for+20+minutes).
 1. Popcorn round the representatives and share your commitments.